Academic Requirements and Regulations

 Graduate Assistantships

-Many departments offering graduate degrees as well as non-academic units have graduate assistantships available.
-The amount of the award will vary depending upon the unit offering the assistantship, the residency status of the student, and the time commitment required (10 hours a week or 20 hours a week).
-All awards include a stipend and a waiver of a portion of the tuition.
+The amount of pay may vary depending upon the unit offering the assistantship, the residency status of the student, and the time commitment required (10 hours a week or 20 hours a week) and other factors specific to the particular position.
+Graduate Assistant awards may also include a tuition benefit that pays for a portion of the tuition.
+Each Graduate Assistant position contract specifies the specific pay and tuition benefits of the position.

 Eligibility